 - Fast and efficient built-in implementations for the most common types of checks: PING (ICMP), HTTP, UDP, DNS.
 Especially PING and UDP probes are implemented in such a way that thousands of hosts can be probed with minimal resources.

 - Arbitrary, complex probes can be run through the external probe type.
 For example, you could write a simple script to insert and delete a row in your database, and execute this script through the ‘EXTERNAL’ probe type.

 - Standard metrics - total, success, latency.
 Latency can be configured to be a distribution (histogram) metric, allowing calculations of percentiles.

 - Strong focus on ease of deployment.
-Cloudprober is written entirely in Go and compiles into a static binary.
+Cloudprober is written entirely in Go, and compiles into a static binary.
 It can be easily deployed, either as a standalone binary or through docker containers.
-Thanks to the automated, continuous, target discovery, there is usually no need to re-deploy or re-configure cloudprober in response to the most of the changes.
+Thanks to the automated, continuous, target discovery, there is usually no need to re-deploy or re-configure cloudprober in response to most of the changes.

 - Low footprint.
 Cloudprober docker image is small, containing just the statically compiled binary and it takes very little CPU and RAM to run even a large number of probes.

 - Extensible architecture.
 Cloudprober can be easily extended along most of the dimensions.
 Adding support for other Cloud targets, monitoring systems and even a new probe type, is straight-forward and fairly easy.